DjordjePetrovic014/the-smoke-record-store/README.md

 #### Scoring System (BB scoring logic)

 The Budget Button assigns points to each album based on a combination of weighted factors.
 Each value contributes to the album's overall `bbScore`.
+It’s important to distinguish between `bbScore` and Rating. `bbScore` is a point value based on collectibility, calculated by The Smoke Record Store, while Rating reflects community-based scoring from music platforms (e.g., RateYourMusic).
 Below is a breakdown of how scoring is calculated.

 ---